Try to stay at home and avoid contact with other people if you get symptoms of coronavirus (COVID-19) again and you either:

-You must self-isolate again even if you've had a positive test result for coronavirus before.
-You probably have some immunity to coronavirus but it's not clear how long it lasts.
+You probably have some immunity to the virus but it's not clear how long it lasts.